uclahs-cds/pipeline-align-DNA/README.md

 ```bash
 nextflow run path/to/main.nf -config path/to/sample-specific.config
 ```

+* For example, `path/to/main.nf` could be: `/hot/software/pipeline/pipeline-align-DNA/Nextflow/release/8.0.0/pipeline/align-DNA.nf`
+* `path/to/sample-specific.config` is the path to where you saved your project-specific copy of [template.config](config/template.config)

 To submit to UCLAHS-CDS's Azure cloud, use the submission script [here](https://github.com/uclahs-cds/tool-submit-nf) with the command below: